Louisiana state trooper charged in pummeling of Black man

 Brown, 31, failed to report his use of force and mislabeled his body-camera footage in what investigators described in internal records as “an intentional attempt to hide the video.”
 State police didn’t investigate the attack until 536 days later, and only did so after a lawsuit from Bowman.

-Brown was perhaps the Louisiana State Police’s most prolifically violent trooper in recent years.
+Jacob Brown was perhaps the Louisiana State Police’s most prolifically violent trooper in recent years.
 Records show he tallied 23 uses of force dating to 2015 — 19 on Black people — and he faces state charges in Bowman’s case and two other violent arrests of Black motorists.

+Brown is the son of Bob Brown, a longtime trooper who oversaw statewide criminal investigations and, before retiring, was the agency’s chief of staff.

 The Louisiana State Police’s own tally shows that in recent years 67% of its uses of force were against Black people.
 That figure has fueled mounting calls from civil rights groups and Black leaders for the U.S. Justice Department to go beyond individual prosecutions and launch a “pattern and practice” probe into potential racial profiling by the agency.